mark-watson/hy-lisp-python-book/manuscript/preface.md

 # Preface

 I have been using Lisp languages professionally since 1982 and have written books covering the Common Lisp and Scheme languages.
+Most of my career has involved working on artificial intelligence (AI) projects so tools for developing AI applications will be a major theme.
+In addition the Hy language, you will get experience with AI tools and techniques that will help you craft your own AI platforms regardless of whether you are a consultant, work at a large startup, or a corporation.

 This book covers many programming topics using the Lisp language **Hy** that compiles to Python AST and is compatible with code, libraries, and frameworks written in Python.
 The main topics we will cover and write example applications for are:

-- Relational databases
+- Relational and graph databases
 - Web app development
 - Web scraping
 - Accessing semantic web and linked data sources like Wikipedia, DBpedia, and Wikidata